 Subsequently a modification to this CMP was made by management, whereby the 35% recovery target would remain, but the 2011 TAC for the Offshore sector would be fixed at that associated with a 30% recovery target (1540.65 MT).
 There was also a request from the Interim Relief sector that the minimum legal carapace length for their sector be reduced from the current 80mm CL to 75mm CL (in line with the rest of the commercial fishery).
-The final OMP 2011 thus takes both these modifications into account and has been re-tuned to achieve the same 35% biomass recovery target.
+The final OMP 2011 took both these modifications into account and when it was adjusted to achieve the same 35% biomass recovery target.